Frank Hummert: Early life

 Edward Frank Hummert, Jr. was born to parents Edward F. and Carrie Hummert in St. Louis, Missouri on June 2 in the disputed year of 1884.
 According to a majority of sources and public records including the Draft Registration Card he completed and signed in September 1918, Edward Frank Hummer was born on June 2, 1884.
 However, this date has been disputed by some sources including media historians.
 For example, the Encyclopædia Britannica lists Hummert's birth year as 1879, while media historian Christopher H. Sterling lists Hummert's birth year as 1885.
 Even radio historian Jim Cox lists two different birth years in two separate books.
 In The Great Radio Soap Operas, published in 1999, Cox lists Hummert's birth year as 1882.
 But in Frank and Anne Hummert's Radio Factory, published in 2003, he gives the birth year as 1884.

 Hummert's mother came from French ancestry and his father was English.
 The latter was a mercantilist in lace manufacturing and importing who traveled extensively for Rice, Stix & Co.
 As a result, Hummert and his family were accustomed to moving around.
 Hummert, in his early years, lived in various places across the United States and Europe before his father began operating his own merchandising-exporting venture under the label "Hummert Hatfield Co." and the family permanently settled in St. Louis.

 Hummert, hoping to take over his father's business, began preparatory studies at the Stonyhurst College in Lancashire, England.
 By the age of 20, Hummert decided against his father's business and after finishing studies at Stonyhurst, Hummert returned to Missouri and graduated from Saint Louis University.

-Hummert turned to public media and soon landed a reporting assignment with the Saint Louis Post-Dispatch and after that assignment ended, Hummert landed reporting jobs for the news journal of the Catholic Archdiocese in Chicago, New World and the International News Syndicate of The New York Times.
+Hummert turned to public media and soon landed a reporting assignment with the St. Louis Post-Dispatch and after that assignment ended, Hummert landed reporting jobs for the news journal of the Catholic Archdiocese in Chicago, New World and the International News Syndicate of The New York Times.
 In 1904, he obtained a real-estate license in St. Louis and became wealthy by buying and selling residential and commercial properties in the aftermath of the seven-month Louisiana Purchase Exposition, informally known as the 1904 World's Fair, which attracted nearly 20 million visitors to St. Louis.